Particular/ServicePulse/docs/frontend/testing-basics.md

 1. Run `npm run type-check`.
 2. Run only the focused spec for the affected page first.
-3. Verify the required preconditions are still registered for that scenario.
+3. Verify the required preconditions are registered for that scenario.